Credit Card Consolidation

 Credit Counseling

-Also known as a Debt Management Program, this is probably the least known of the four options.
-Credit Counseling is done by a nonprofit organization, not the banks.
+Also known as a Debt Management Program, this service hides as probably the least known of the four options.
+Nonprofit organizations perform Credit Counseling, not the banks.
 A certified credit counselor reviews all your debts, your monthly income and expenses.
 Furthermore, they provide you a recommended action plan.
-In some cases, they will recommend enrolling onto their debt management program.
+In some cases, they recommend enrolling onto their debt management program.

 A Debt Management Program will typically reduce your monthly payments and interest rates.
-In 2024, the average client of DebtWave saw their monthly payment lowered $200 and their interest rates reduced to 6.81%.
-Unlike Debt Settlement, the balance is not reduced nor negotiated.
-Clients will pay off 100% of their balance plus minimal interest.
+In 2024, the average client of DebtWave saw their monthly payment lowered $220 and their interest rates reduced to 6.81%.
+Unlike Debt Settlement, you pay off 100% of their balance plus minimal interest.

 You make one monthly payment to the credit counseling agency via ACH.
 And they disburse payments to your creditors.
 The debt remains with your creditors except with a much lower interest rate.
 Additionally, you will see the balances go down much quicker.